SAP-samples/teched2022-DA160/exercises/ex00/README.md

 <br>![](images/02_DWC_guided_experience.png)

 3. The registration form will show up.
 Please enter the mandatory details and proceed using the ***SUBMIT*** button.<br><br>

+---

-:bulb: If you already have a SAP Universal ID then proceed using the LOG IN button in the right of the form.
+:bulb: Tip: If you already have a SAP Universal ID then proceed using the LOG IN button in the right of the form.

+---

 <br>![](images/03_DWC_trial_reg_form.png)